Democratic backsliding in the Americas by country: Nicaragua

 Nicaragua under President Daniel Ortega has been described by Lucas Perelló and Patricio Navia as undergoing democratic backsliding, leading Ortega's Sandinista National Liberation Front to have a "dominant status" in the country's politics.
 Ortega has enacted changes that have reduced the capacity for Nicaraguans to make claims against the government.

 After rising to power, Ortega ratified indefinite elections in 2014 that have now allowed Ortega to serve on his fourth consecutive term.
 Although opposition parties rival him, Ortega has concentrated power by hosting elections that many deem as fraudulent and banning opposition party leaders from standing by the Nicaragua Supreme Court.
 Following Ortega's 2021 election, the United States, Canada, and the United Kingdom imposed sanctions on Nicaragua over the fraudulent election.

 Ortega has cracked down on civil society, where he motivated the military to use lethal violence on protestors in April 2018.
 Prior to the 2021 Nicaraguan general election, Nicaragua jailed opposition figures and journalists under a new treason law.
 In 2022, Ortega has intensified a crackdown on the Catholic Church by banning processions, arresting priests, and shutting down Catholic radio stations.

+In July 2026, Ortega cancelled the next Nicaraguan general election.

 South America

 Argentina

+Argentine President Javier Milei proposed in March 2024 to allow the armed forces to participate in domestic security operations to counter crime in Rosario, a measure that was opposed by his own Vice President Victoria Villarruel and was controversial given the historic use of the military to suppress dissent during the National Reorganization Process military dictatorship.

-Argentine President Javier Milei has been accused by Human Rights Watch of "one of the most serious attacks against the independence of the Supreme Court in Argentina since the return of democracy" through his appointments of Supreme Court judges by decree, bypassing the Argentine National Congress.
+Milei has been accused by Human Rights Watch of "one of the most serious attacks against the independence of the Supreme Court in Argentina since the return of democracy" through his February 2025 appointments of Supreme Court judges by decree, bypassing the Argentine National Congress.

+In January 2026, Milei issued a decree expanding the powers of intelligence officers and allowing them to make arrests on the spot, sparking concerns from the opposition that intelligence agencies could be used for political espionage.